 Rolls of Honour photos: Jane Dickson, Michael Carver

 In the 3rd Quarter of 1930, John Edward Mayling married Nellie Brazier in Hungerford.
 She was the younger sister of Fred Brazier, who had married John’s sister Harriet in 1913.
-They returned to live at 24 Ringshall where their older son Francis William John (Frank) was born in 1931 and their younger son George Edward Mayling in 1933.
+They returned to live at 24 Ringshall where their older son Francis William John (Frank) was born on 21st September 1931 and their younger son George Edward Mayling on 8th July 1933.
 Both sons were baptised in St Peter and St Paul’s Church, Little Gaddesden and John’s occupation is recorded as an Agricultural Tractor Driver.

 The Second World War 3

 In the 1939 Register, John and Nellie are at 24 Ringshall.
 It is probable that their sons are there too, but their entries are still closed.
 John was a Wood Sawyer.